microsoft/vscode-docs/docs/devcontainers/containers.md

 The **Dev Containers: Configure Container Features** command allows you to update an existing configuration.

-The Features sourced in VS Code UI come from the [devcontainers/features repository](https://github.com/devcontainers/features).
+The Features sourced in VS Code UI now come from a central index you can contribute to!
+See the [Dev Containers spec site](https://containers.dev) for the current list.

 ### Creating your own Feature